sortbyfirstname/csskit/README.md

 ## nanonow

-nanonow (na▪no▪now) is a simple, pre-configured, portable way to minify your CSS.
+nanonow is a simple, pre-configured, portable way to minify your CSS.
 The tool uses postcss + cssnano to perform the minification, using preset configuration provided by cssnano.

 <br/>